 Google Search Operators were born out of necessity.
 As the algorithm became more sophisticated, matching only keywords proved insufficient.
 Users needed to filter by specific criteria.

-The engineering team introduced Boolean logic—a mathematical system of logic based on “true” and “false” values—into the search bar.
-This enabled the system to process commands such as AND, OR, and NOT, represented by the minus sign, within the search query.
+The engineering team introduced Boolean logic, a mathematical system of logic based on the values “true” and “false“, into the search bar.
+This enabled the system to process commands such as AND, OR, and NOT (represented by the minus sign) within the search query.

 Evolution of Search Operators